utomogirraz/graph-app-kit/README.md

 ## Query Set

-The installed queris at TGCloud can be found at [query](query) directory The following line codes is an example for calling one of the query using [pytigergraph](https://pypi.org/project/pyTigerGraph/).
+The installed queris at TGCloud can be found at [query](query) directory The following line codes is an example for calling one of the queries using [pytigergraph](https://pypi.org/project/pyTigerGraph/).

 ```python
 params = {"foodname":"indomie"} #query's arguments